 For example, consider a test configured to run a total of 750 users.

-When this test executes, if the Summary Report shows a Max Users value of 700 vu (virtual users), then that means of the 750 total users that ran, no more 700 of those users ran simultaneously.
+When this test executes, if the Summary Report shows a Max Users value of 700 VU (Variable Unit), then that means of the 750 total users that ran, no more 700 of those users ran simultaneously.

 There may be times when you want to achieve a higher Max Users count, or you may even want your Max Users to match your total users (in other words, ensure all users run concurrently).
 If this is the case, please review the guide How Can I Achieve a Higher Count of Concurrent Users?